Klump3n/lcg_tests/README.md

 used crappy "random numbers" for a very long time because they were not aware that they are not at all random, but fall into certain hyperplanes.

+For the theory part of linear congruential generators (LCGs) please refer to [the corresponding seminar homepage](https://zufallsmaschiness19.github.io/LCG/lcg.html).

 ### What this is NOT

 This testing suite does not do anything as fancy as the DIEHARD suite (or